twinone/SquidGame/README.md

+# WARNING

+Don't read below this - everything in this repository except this warning is a scam.
+I only forked this to have some evidence around that this project existed, as the original will probably soon be pulled from github.

 # SQUID

 The Squid Game project is a crypto play to earn platform on BSC chain inspired by the Korean hit series on Netflix about a deadly tournament of children's games.
 SQUID is the only token can be used in Squid Game.
 You will need SQUID to participate into a game or get restart after you fail the game.